Summer 2017 Program

 What do scientists really do?
-Join the College of Natural Sciences Education & Outreach Center’s staff in conducting real scientific research activities in a variety of laboratory and outdoor field settings.
-Activities will include:
+Join the College of Natural Sciences Education and Outreach Center’s staff in conducting real scientific research activities in a variety of laboratory and outdoor field settings.

 - Exploring the nature of science;